AngusKenny/BO-TPOT/README.md

 ## Citing this work
 If you use any of the code in this repository for your research, please cite the following paper:

-Kenny, A., Ray, T., Limmer, S., Singh, H.K., Rodemann, T., and Olhofer, M., (2023), "Hybridizing TPOT with bayesian optimization", in Proceedings of the Genetic and Evolutionary Computation Conference (GECCO), Lisbon, Portugal.
+Kenny, A., Ray, T., Limmer, S., Singh, H.K., Rodemann, T., and Olhofer, M., (2023), "Hybridizing TPOT with bayesian optimization", in Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '23), Lisbon, Portugal.
 (Conditionally accepted 04/2023)

 ## Dependencies
 [TPOT](http://epistasislab.github.io/tpot/), [PyTorch](http://pytorch.org), [Optuna](https://optuna.org/) - and various packages from [Anaconda Distribution](http://anaconda.org).